AleOnori98/JuMP-MiniGrids-Optimization-Model/README.md

 ### Step 6: View and Analyze Results

 After execution, the results will be stored in the `results/` folder.
 The optimized dispatch can be analyzed using spreadsheet software or data visualization tools.
+A Python script `dispatch_plot.py` is provided to generate a dispatch plot for a selected day, helping to visualize how the energy system operates over time.
+The script reads the optimized dispatch results from `results/optimal_dispatch.csv` and creates a stacked energy flow plot, showing the contributions from solar PV, battery charging/discharging, generator (if enabled), and lost load.

+The dispatch plot helps to assess the system's performance by illustrating:
+- How energy demand is met by different sources over the course of a day.
+- The extent of battery charging and discharging cycles.
+- Generator utilization (if applicable).
+- Instances of lost load or curtailment.

 ## Example Scenarios